Does Medicare Cover Toilet Safety Frames ?

 Programs designed to transition people back from care institutions, into their own homes

 Money Follows The Person

 This is a Medicaid program which relocates the elderly back to their homes – which, as I said previously, can also mean assisted living – after they have been in nursing facilities.

 If particular equipment is required so that the participant may relocate home, the program will purchase the equipment for them.

 The range of equipment considered as DME is again much less restricted than under Medicare.

-What is the path to acquiring DME with Medicaid waivers and HCBS programs ?
+What is the path to acquiring DME with Medicaid and state waivers, and HCBS programs ?

 – the doctor, or therapist, must provide a medical justification letter, which states that the equipment desired is medically necessary.